 Income, benefits and salary

-Before going to deeper issues, I want to clarify the terms I am going to use differently and consciously:
+Before going into deeper issues, I want to clarify three terms that I am going to use in a different and conscious way:

 - Income: is the money you receive in your account.

 - Benefits: including money, is anything you can enjoy as compensation for performing a job or task.
 Among them, health care insurance - state or private, pension or unemployment savings, subsidies or others.

 - SalaryIt refers to the legal compensation within the regulations of the country where you live.
 In addition to the benefits, it contemplates the payment of taxes and other monies that are contributed to the State.